Civil or commercial dispute? Choose us to mediate

-Our mediating process
+Our mediation process

 We offer mediation in civil and commercial disputes.
-Mediation is always voluntary, so both you and the other party will need to agree to it.
+Mediation is always voluntary, so both you and the other party need to agree to it.

 In a civil or commercial mediation we strive to start the mediation process as soon as possible.
-We start by asking for any relevant documents and for a brief summary on the case.
+We start by asking for any relevant documents and for a brief summary of the case.
 These documents will not be shared with the other party unless you agree.

-In some cases we may bring all parties into the same room, but this will only happen with everyone’s agreement.
+In some cases, we may bring all parties into the same room, but this will only happen with everyone’s agreement.

-If the mediation is successful, our mediator will write up a legally-binding agreement for you.
+If the mediation is successful, our mediator will write up a legally binding agreement for you.